renuo/github-pull-request-counter/README.md

 bin/setup
 ```

-### M1
+### M1 / M2

-For people using a macbook with the m1 chip:
+For people using a macbook with the Apple arm chip:

 ```sh
 brew install chromium